Ria424/developers-animatesdk-docs/Layer_object/Layer1.md

 #### Description

-Property; the color assigned to outline the layer, in one of the following formats:
+Property; `integer | string`; the color assigned to outline the layer, in one of the following formats:

 - A string in the format "#RRGGBB" or "#RRGGBBAA"